C. L. Max Nikias: USC president (2010–2018)

 As president, Nikias wrote frequently about a range of nationally significant topics, including the value of—and access to—higher education; the future of online education; the continued importance of the arts and humanities; the art of leadership through the classics; and the role of elite research universities, particularly as economic drivers.

 In 2011, Nikias announced a $6 billion fundraising campaign, which—at the time of its launch—was the largest in the history of higher education.
 In six and a half years, USC's campaign surpassed the $6 billion mark—18 months ahead of schedule—bringing to the university, on the average, $900 million per year.
 The fundraising campaign raised a total of $7 billion in eight years.
 The Chronicle of Higher Education has called Nikias a "prodigious fundraiser."
 During Nikias' tenure, USC consistently ranked among the top five universities, along with Stanford and Harvard, in cash charitable donations.

 Nikias brought the nation's largest literary festival, the Los Angeles Times Festival of Books, to USC.
 In addition, under his leadership, the university embarked on a major capital construction initiative that already includes Wallis Annenberg Hall for journalism, the USC Michelson Center for Convergent Bioscience, Dauterive Hall for social sciences, Fertitta Hall for business, the Kaufman International Dance Center, the McKay Center for athletics, Uytengsu Aquatics Center, the Engemann Student Health Center, a new Cinematic Arts building, and the University Club at Stoops, as well as the Soto Building, Currie Residential Hall, and Norris Consultation Center on the Health Sciences Campus, and beautification projects for both of USC's campuses.
 The most prominent project, though, is the USC Village, a 1.3 million square-foot center of student residential colleges, that opened in 2017, entirely reimagining the university's landscape.

 In recognition of his efforts to renew USC's athletic heritage, The New York Times selected Nikias as one of a small number of national figures "who make sports' little corner of the world a better place."

 During his tenure as president, USC rose in both ranking and reputation.
 Nikias introduced a number of strategic initiatives, and was focused on faculty recruitment and the expansion of the medical enterprise; broadening USC's international presence; improving the diversity and quality of the student body; improving the university's infrastructure, including the development of the USC Village; and bringing to closure the university's fundraising campaign.

-According to the Los Angeles Times, Nikias played "a central role in university's meteoric rise in academic stature."
 In 2016, The Wall Street Journal's Times Higher Education's rankings placed USC at No. 17 among 1,061 colleges and universities.
 Only three universities west of Chicago ranked in the top 20: USC, Stanford, and Caltech.

 Nikias received a $7.7 million exit package from USC in 2018.
 In 2017, Nikias earned roughly $2.4 million from USC.